Sustainability & my carbon footprint

 Carbon Literacy

 I’ve successfully completed my Carbon Literacy training and have been certified as Carbon Literate by the Carbon Literacy Project.
-I will also be helping to deliver Carbon Literacy workshops as a Carbon Literacy Facilitator (CLF).
+I’ve also helped to deliver Carbon Literacy workshops as a Carbon Literacy Facilitator (CLF).

 Improve sustainability & your eco credentials at your business too